CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.2.2.sec={The_Commission} shall approve an application only if an applicant demonstrates that it can effectively and expeditiously address and resolve alleged violations of each code of conduct administered by that applicant.

-1.2.3.sec=Commission certification under this subsection shall be effective for no more than 5 years. {The_Commission}, upon request or on its own motion, may review a person’s administration of a code of conduct to determine whether, in light of changes in consumer expectations, technology, and market conditions, such person continues to provide adequate protection for individuals and their personal data.
-If {the_Commission} determines, after receiving public comment, that a person’s administration or enforcement of a code of conduct does not adequately protect individuals and their personal data, {the_Commission} shall withdraw its certification under this subsection.
+1.2.3.sec=Commission certification under this subsection shall be effective for no more than 5 years. {The_Commission}, upon request or on its own motion, may review a person’s administration of a code of conduct to determine whether, in light of changes in consumer expectations, technology, and market conditions, such person continues to provide adequate protection for individuals and their {personal_data}.
+If {the_Commission} determines, after receiving public comment, that a person’s administration or enforcement of a code of conduct does not adequately protect individuals and their {personal_data}, {the_Commission} shall withdraw its certification under this subsection.

 1.2.4.sec=Each year, each person certified by {the_Commission} under this subsection shall submit to {the_Commission}, in a form specified by {the_Commission}, a report of its activities under this Title during the preceding year.